 - While pasta water is heating, heat olive oil in a large sauté pan over medium heat.

-- Add garlic, red pepper flakes and half of the parsley (2 tbsp), and a pinch of salt.
+- Add garlic, red pepper flakes, half of the parsley (2 tbsp), and a pinch of salt.
 Cook for a minute.

 - Add the clams to the sauce and some fresh ground pepper.
 Reduce the heat to medium low and heat them through.
 Cover and keep warm while pasta is cooking.

 - When pasta is ready, drain it.
 Place on serving plates and top with clam sauce.